 - Gasses such as radon and carbon monoxide

-Indoor air pollutants can cause asthma attacks, as well as itchy eyes, sneezing, and runny nose.
-Radon and tobacco smoke can cause even more dangerous health effects, including lung cancer, according to the American Lung Association.
+Indoor air pollutants can cause asthma attacks and itchy eyes, sneezing, and runny nose.
+According to the American Lung Association, radon and tobacco smoke can cause even more dangerous health effects, including lung cancer.

 What can be done about indoor air quality complaints?